adinium72/ECM1400-Coursework/README.md

 articles respectively by retrieving the newest data from each of the APIs via use of a front-end web template.
 Users can also choose to make these updates repeat at the same time daily.

-## Features or examples
+## Features

-Here is what the dashboard looks like:
+Here is what the data dashboard looks like.
+Particularly this is the front-end web template the data dasboard makes use of to provide a graphical user interface:

 ![Dash board photo]()